zhilee2023/EV-drive-charge-data-gen/README.md

 ## Pre-trained Model

-For quick testing and sample generation, we provide a ready-to-use pre-trained model named models_test.pth.
-To use this model with sample.py or fine_tune.py, update your config.json with the following settings:
+For quick testing or experimentation, we provide a ready-to-use pre-trained model: `models_test.pth`.
+This model can be used directly with `sample.py` for data generation or with `fine_tune.py` for further training on custom datasets.

+By default, the sampling process generates **60 drive/charge events per vehicle**, but this can be adjusted by modifying the `max_event_len` parameter in `sample.py`.

+To use the pre-trained model, make sure your `config.json` includes the following settings:

 ```json
 {
   "d_model": 128,
   "layers": 48,